 The DataArts Workforce Demographics Survey attempts to ensure that all participants can see themselves in the options provided and do not feel excluded by the choices.
 To that end, it offers respondents a broad range of options for self-identification as well as the opportunity to write in an identifier if the response options fail to capture a particular trait.
 The Hispanic/Latino(a) response category is a response option alongside the race categories such that the summation of all categories totals 100%.
+The survey ensures that the data can be meaningfully combined and compared to benchmark demographic data.
+This report presents data on race and ethnicity in two ways.

 In the first chart, titled Ethnicity, one can see how your organization's workforce members represented their race and ethnicity in the SMU DataArts Workforce Demographics Survey.
-The second chart, Ethnicity Comparison, provides a comparison of your organization's survey responses to that of all SMU DataArts arts and culture workforce survey respondents and to that of United States population using Census categories, with some adjustment.
+The second chart, Ethnicity Comparison, provides a comparison of your organization's survey responses to that of all Los Angeles County Arts Commission arts and culture workforce survey respondents and to that of LA County population using Census categories, with some adjustment.